malayjoshi13/Describer/README.md

 ## 1) Getting started

-### 1.1) Setting up for inference
+### 1.1) Setting up for evaluation and inference
 - Create a directory in your Google Drive with name --- `Describer`.
 - In this directory, create a shortcut of the `pre_trained_model` folder from following [link](https://drive.google.com/drive/folders/1Ve9oPapUVvnLTVH2z96ubXPSswyuU3-C?usp=sharing).
-This folder has needed files and pre-trained model, which you will need during inference for generating captions for your images.
+This folder has needed files and pre-trained model weights, which you will need during inference for generating captions for your images as well as to evaluate the trained model.

 ### 1.2) Setting up for training
 - Create a directory in your Google Drive with name --- `Describer` (or if you have already created one during inference, then skip this step and move down to the next one).